Sales and Marketing Alignment

 Set Up Weekly Smarketing Meetings

 That’s when your marketing AND sales teams get in the same room each week and fight it out.
-Not really – it’s when you provide insight for each other to get immediate and ongoing feedback into the sales products and process in order to inform what next steps should be for both sides in order to align and move forward properly.
+Not really – it’s when you provide insight for each other to get immediate and ongoing feedback into the sales products and process in order to inform what the next steps should be for both sides in order to align and move forward properly.
 These meetings will provide grounds for content and campaign ideation as well.

 Implement Automation and Key Account Targeting